AdamHutchison/collection/README.md

 func (c *Collection[T]) GetNext() T
 ```

-Used to retrieve the next item to in the iteration sequence.
+Used to retrieve the next item in the iteration sequence.
 See \[collection.HasNext\] for details.

 ### func \(\*Collection\[T\]\) Has